oyvsyo/moed_task1/README.md

 ## Using GUI
 The main logic based on config file syntax.
+The simplest way - just edit default parameters!

 To set parameters with GUI you need to know some rules:
 1. All entries are required.
 2. Enter the vaule of "key":"value" pairs from config file.
-3. If key value is list - write parameters in list format (like [a, b, c]), peaks:
+3. If key value is list - write parameters in list format (like [a, b, c]).
+4. For FWMH simulation by formula: FWHM = a0+a1*sqrt(E) just chech
+<kbd>FWHM optin calculate</kbd> checkbuttun
+5. Other parameters sets like vaule vor keys in config file dict.

 >Notice!
 GUI does not support comments.

+Example for peak entry:
 ```
 [[14000, 2700.89, 110.8]
  [16000, 700.5, 135.0]
  [17000, 1600, 75.0]]
 ```
 >Ntice: for peaks its not nessecery to write `","` after `"]"`

-4. For FWMH simulation by formula: FWHM = a0+a1*sqrt(E) just chech
-<kbd>FWHM optin calculate</kbd> checkbuttun
-5. Other parameters sets like vaule vor keys in config file dict.

 To save your comfiguration press <kbd>File->Save config as..</kbd>
 and enter name.